-Not just anyone can download the new update, though — that honor is saved for Google’s Nexus devices, namely the Nexus 5X, Nexus 6, Nexus 6P, Nexus 9, Nexus Player, Pixel C, and Android One’s General Mobile 4G.
+Not just anyone can download the new update, however — that honor is reserved for Google’s Nexus devices, specifically the Pixel, Pixel XL, Nexus 5X, Nexus 6, Nexus 6P, Nexus 9, Nexus Player, Pixel C, and Android One’s General Mobile 4G.
 You can read more about availability, and when your device will receive the update here.
 Otherwise, read on to learn how to make the most of Google’s latest mobile operating system.

 Edit tiles in the notification drawer and enable night mode

-You may have heard rumblings about a Night Mode in Android Nougat.
-It was there when the first Developer Preview launched, but it was sadly taken out in Developer Preview 3.
-At a certain time (based on sunset and sunrise), the device would switch its display color calibration to remove blue hues — it’s apparently better if you want to get a good night’s sleep, and viewing devices emitting blue light at late hours can have serious health effects.
-In addition to displaying warmer tones, the Settings app would also swap to a dark mode so that you’re not blinded when you open it in the dark.
+Android Nougat’s other big add is an experimental Night Mode that automatically switches the display’s color calibration to remove blue hues.
+It’s better if you want to get a good night’s sleep — viewing devices emitting blue light at late hours can have serious health effects.
+And in addition to displaying warmer tones, the Settings app also swaps its typically bright color pallete for a darker alternative so that you’re not blinded when you open it in the dark.

 Trigger System UI Tuner

-Android Nougat is all about more control — such as changing how your status bar looks.
-The status bar is the area you see at the top when in any screen and it displays the icons of your notifications and other important details like your battery status, Wi-Fi and data connection, the time, and more.
-Android 7.0 lets you customize this bar via the System UI Tuner.
+Android Nougat is all about more control — like changing how your status bar, for example.
+It’s the top-most area you of the display that shows incoming notifications and details like battery status, Wi-Fi and data connectivity, the time, and more, and Android 7.1 lets you customize its appearance via the System UI Tuner.

 Prioritize your notifications

-You can set a priority level for every notification that appears on your device.
-To do this, swipe the notification a little to the right or to the left — don’t let it disappear.
-You should see a gear icon appear, tap it and you’ll see Importance with a specific level attached.
+Android Nougat allows you to set a priority level for every notification that appears on your device.
+To do this, tap and drag an individual notification a little to the right or left.
+Tap on the gear icon that appears, and you’ll see an Importance tab with a slider of priority levels.

-So you can swipe the bar all the way to the left for Level 0, and all the way to the right for Level 5 — it all depends on what the app is and how you want to see notifications from it.
-You can also find these controls for each app by heading to Settings > Notifications.
+You can swipe the bar all the way to the left for Level 0, or all the way to the right for Level 5.
+Which you choose depends on how highly you’d like to prioritize notifications from it.
+You can also find the controls for each app by heading to Settings > Notifications.

 Save your data